loggr/agents/loggr-rb/README.markdown

 	$ loggr install YOUR-LOG-KEY YOUR-API-KEY
 	```

-	You will find the API_KEY in the apps settings screen within Exceptional.
+	You will find the API_KEY in the apps settings screen within Loggr.

 3. Require the Loggr gem in your ruby code